Q:

 A:

-In the chemical industry, esters have attracted much attention due to their unique properties and wide applications.
-Among them, propyl acetate (Propyl Acetate) and n-propyl acetate (Isopropyl Acetate) are two common esters, which are often confused because of their similar chemical structures and different properties.
-This article will analyze the differences between propyl acetate and n-propyl acetate in detail from the aspects of molecular structure, physical properties and uses, and help readers better understand the characteristics of these two esters and their differences in practical applications.
+In the chemical sector, esters have attracted much attention due to their unique characteristics and wide applications.
+In my experience, Among them, propyl acetate (Propyl Acetate) and n-propyl acetate (Isopropyl Acetate) are two common esters, which are often confused due to their similar chemical structures and different characteristics.
+This article will examine the differences between propyl acetate and n-propyl acetate in detail from the aspects of molecular structure, physical characteristics and uses, and help readers better understand the characteristics of these two esters and their differences in practical applications.
+In my experience,

 1. molecular structure and composition